apache/beam

 What is beam used for?

 Apache Beam unified batch and streaming data processing framework apache/beam is a 9-component ml training written in Java.
-Minimal connections — components operate mostly in isolation.
+Data flows through 5 distinct pipeline stages.
 The codebase contains 9806 files.

 How is beam architected?

 beam is organized into 4 architecture layers: SDKs, Runners, Learning Tools, Infrastructure.
-Minimal connections — components operate mostly in isolation.
+Data flows through 5 distinct pipeline stages.
 This layered structure keeps concerns separated and modules independent.

 How does data flow through beam?